-In the second book Amandeep continues with his memoirs, though this time he folds them in a fiction, interspersed with the present voice that makes you look at the impact of the some events from the teenage years that refuse to go away, or the author is not willing to let go off.
-This memoir covers his last year in a boarding school in an Army school in a fictional town called Jassabad in Punjab, somewhere near Patiala, where his parents lived during the mid 80s, which was the most turbulent time in Punjab for this generation.
-Kids grew up not knowing how the Hindus and Sardars were different and suddenly now their religious identities were taking priority over every other identity.
+In the second book, Roll of Honour Amandeep continues with his memoirs.
+Though this time he folds them into a fiction, interspersed with the present voice that makes you look at the impact of some events from the teenage years that refuse to go away.
+Or the author is not willing to let go off.
+This memoir covers his last year in a boarding school in an Army school in a fictional town called Jassabad in Punjab.
+Somewhere near Patiala.
+Where his parents lived during the mid-80s, which was the most turbulent time in Punjab for this generation.
+Kids grew up not knowing how the Hindus and Sardars were different.
+And suddenly now their religious identities were taking priority over every other identity.

-Protagonist in his memoirs is going through many confusions and dilemmas.
-He was expecting to become a school perfect but the school changed the rule and he could not.
-He is always struck between being one with his class and being truthful.
+The protagonist in his memoirs is going through many confusions and dilemmas.
+He was expecting to become a school-perfect.
+But the school changed the rule and he could not.
+He is always stuck between being one with his class and being truthful.
 He watches boys being attracted to each other and goes through the same himself.
-He is attracted to women as expected at that age, but has no access to any.
-He is stuck in school because of financial and family circumstances and leaving the school is not really an option.
-He has seen a friend being killed and the image of his body being dragged out haunts him.
+And he is attracted to women as expected at that age but has no access to any.
+He is stuck in school because of financial and family circumstances.
+And leaving the school is not really an option.
+He has seen a friend being killed.
+And the image of his body being dragged out haunts him.

-Probably for the first few years, people are still watching what is going to happen, then they are busy settling themselves again and once that is done they look back and see what happened and how it impacted them.
-While most people accept the situation and move on, some get stuck in the time and find it difficult to move on.
-Author beautifully brings out the impact of external and internal violence in the life of a teenager in mid 1980s.
+Probably for the first few years, people are still watching what is going to happen.
+Then they are busy settling themselves again.
+And once that is done they look back.
+And see what happened and how it impacted them.
+While most people accept the situation and move on.
+Some get stuck in the time and find it difficult to move on.
+The author beautifully brings out the impact of external and internal violence in the life of a teenager in mid-1980s.
 It is an important piece of literature for a turbulent phase of Punjab written with an intensity that takes you back to the time.
-For those of us who were living in Punjab then, it stirs up lot of emotions and memories.
+For those of us who were living in Punjab then, it stirs up a lot of emotions and memories.